mdadams/linux_system_programming_companion/README.md

   - Ubuntu 20.04 with Clang

 So, the software should build reliably on these platforms.
-The development of the software is done primarily on Fedora Linux So, the code should also build reliably on recent versions of Fedora Linux.
+The development of the software is done primarily on Fedora Linux.
+So, the code should also build reliably on recent versions of Fedora Linux.